 For a full recap of exactly how the factors are created, here is a link.

-How to use the 3-factor model
+How to use the Fama and French 3-factor model

 I went ahead and built a simple spreadsheet model so blog readers can calculate some alphas and betas associated with the 3-factor model and get some ‘hands-on’ experience.

-A link to the spreadsheet is here.
+A link to a spreadsheet and more details is here.

 I have posted data from French’s website into the excel document.
 Returns are from 1950–2010.
 The user can enter in data for their favorite index/mutual fund into column “I” and see how the returns stack up against the CAPM and the FF model.